Tornquist/tornquist.github.io/_posts/2025-01-04-home-server.md

 container is designed for host networking, DNS settings made it a bit slow to migrate the PiHole install, and the VPN was the hardest of all.
 I ended up just running wg-easy (a version of wireguard already set up for a container install).

+This left me with the initial configuration below.
+The best way to think of my configuration is a straight route from the internet to a given application (based on hostname) with either the router, or portainer blocking along the way.

 * Bare metal
   * docker